eshaffer321/terraform-jenkins/README.md

 # terraform jenkins

 Create a working jenkins instance with just a few commands.
-Fully devloys and configures a master jenkins server.
+Fully deploys and configures a master jenkins server.
 ## Getting Started

 You will need the acess key / secret token inorder to modify infrastructure.